w3c/wot/testing/online/intel.md

 You can use the camera service above to check if the light is physically on or off.
 Note that this is a very bright light and will tend to wash out the camera exposure when it is on.

-[Authentication information](https://lists.w3.org/Archives/Member/member-wot-ig/2018May/0003.html) - W3C WoT membership required to access.
-Please do not repost in a public forum (for example, do not check the keys into a public github repo as part of a test suite...).

 TDs are available from the services below, but in case the services are down [here are cached results](intel_sample_tds.jsonld).